 GRE scores: Note the CBSTP requests self-report of GRE scores if the applicant took the GRE as a condition for admission to veterinary school.
 A more recent exam score is not necessary, but may be a requirement of individual university graduate schools.
 If required by the graduate school, CBSTP finalists will be expected to meet all graduate school requirements for admission.

-- August 1st week – Application website open to receive applications
+- June 15th – Application website open to receive applications.

 NOTICE: NIH CBSTP fellowships include fellowship support from the NIH and enrollment in a partnership university graduate school along with training as a diagnostic pathologist or other specialty residency track, for a training experience on both NIH and university campuses.
 CBSTP extends fellowship offers in accordance with NIH policies and through an admissions process that entails independent admissions decisions by our multiple NIH institute sponsors and our university partners.
 The admissions matrix created by virtue of this multi-institutional consortium is a complex process.
 The number of training slots varies from year to year.
 In order to accomplish the involved multi-institutional recruiting and placement process, the NIH CBSTP application timelines are among the earliest of all post-DVM training programs.
 As a consequence of the multi-institutional partnerships, we are unable to adhere to a uniform candidate-acceptance date.
 While this is regrettable, applicants in some cases can be asked to make acceptance decisions about NIH fellowship offers prior to timeframes for uniform acceptances.
 The CBSTP hopes that it’s unique multi-institutional consortium provides opportunities benefiting the profession that outweigh this necessary nonconformity.

-Questions about application technical issues should be directed to Dr. Pat Wagner (firstname.lastname@example.org), GPP Director of Admissions and Registrar.
+Questions about application technical issues should be directed to Dr. Patricia Wagner (firstname.lastname@example.org), GPP Director of Admissions and Registrar.